 Imagine I have been gifted an outfit by Other Stories (LOL I wish).
 They are my favourite brand and I’ve fallen in love everything they’ve sent.
 I tend to write captions that are more think piece/discussion based so this is what I would say…

-[AD-Gifted Items] Monday mornings are different now I’m not teaching.
+[AD-Gifted Items] [Any sort of label that indicates it was a gift from the PR with no obligation to post like, PR Product, AD-PR Gift – any long as it’s clear to your reader] Monday mornings are different now I’m not teaching.
 I make sure I start the day slowly and only schedule things in that I enjoy doing – makes those Sunday blues disappear, that’s for sure!
 You know what else makes it easier?
 This beaut dress and bag from @otherstories that they sent me.
 I mean, now THAT is a start to Monday, right?

 OR you might be more fashion/review based so you might say;

-[AD-Gifted Items] There’s nothing like a beaut @otherstories dress and bag to brighten up my Monday.
+[AD-Gifted Items or a variation] There’s nothing like a beaut @otherstories dress and bag to brighten up my Monday.
 I was SO excited when they sent me these in the post.

 Or you might want to tag the brands in the caption towards the bottom.
 Then you could do something like this…

-[AD-Gifted Items] Is this the Mondayest, Monday ever guys?
+[AD-Gifted Items or a variation] Is this the Mondayest, Monday ever guys?
 Dress: @otherstories [Gift] Bag: @otherstories [Gift] Shoes: @topshop (my own)

 I mean, you’re probably better at coming up with captions but do you see what I mean?

 This way you’re complying with regulations by putting the AD but you’re clarifying the relationship by saying that the items are gifted.